 Tip 2: GIAC Certifications Don’t Come Easy

-I recently had a student tell me he “didn’t have time” to do all the labs for his course, so he wanted to know which ones he needed to focus on to pass the exam.
+I once had a student tell me he “didn’t have time” to do all the labs for his course, so he wanted to know which ones he needed to focus on to pass the exam.
 He also joked that maybe he’d bring all his books with him for the exam.
 His entire attitude was that he could do a few key labs, scan though the books, then waltz into a testing center and get his cert.
 After some extended discussion I learned that his previous certification experience was for the Certified Ethical Hacker (CEH) and the CompTIA Security+ exams.

 As is the case for many, SEC401 was my introduction to cybersecurity training and certifications.
 I took it live, spending long days in gawd-awful hotel chairs, blowing my mental buffers every day for six days straight, followed by additional study online courtesy of the OnDemand materials available, and reviewing the printed texts while I built my index.
 After I took (and passed) the five-hour long certification exam, I went home, had a beer, and collapsed into a barely coherent mess.
 From talking to others, my experience is not unique.